Chart Color Schemes

 Runcorn has seen below average employment performance when compared to national benchmarks

-As of this date, 8,451 residents were employed while the unemployment rate was 0.7% higher than Greater Brisbane's rate of 4.0%.
-Workforce participation was similar to Greater Brisbane's 64.5%.
-Leading employment industries among residents included health care & social assistance, retail trade, and accommodation & food.
-The area had a particular specialization in transport, postal & warehousing, with an employment share 1.6 times the regional level.
+Workforce participation is similar to Greater Brisbane's at 70.7%.
+According to Census responses, 15.1% of residents work from home.
+Leading employment industries include health care & social assistance, retail trade, and accommodation & food services.
+The area specializes in transport, postal & warehousing with an employment share 1.6 times the regional level.

-Public administration & safety employed just 5.3% of local workers, below Greater Brisbane's 7.0%.
-Employment opportunities appeared limited locally based on Census working population vs resident population data.
-During the year to September 2025, employment levels increased by 0.9% and labour force increased by 1.0%, keeping the unemployment rate relatively stable.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a drop in unemployment rate of 0.5 percentage points.
-State-level data to 25-Nov showed Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-National employment forecasts from May-25 projected a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Runcorn's employment mix suggested local employment should increase by 6.5% over five years and 13.4% over ten years, based on simple weighting extrapolation for illustrative purposes.
+In contrast, public administration & safety employs only 5.3% of local workers, lower than Greater Brisbane's 7.0%.
+Employment opportunities locally may be limited as indicated by Census data comparing working population to resident population.
+Between September 2024 and September 2025, employment levels increased by 0.9% and labour force grew by 1.0%, keeping the unemployment rate stable at 4.7%.
+In comparison, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a decrease in unemployment rate to 4.2%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, varying significantly by industry sector.
+Applying these projections to Runcorn's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment